Wooden Katana( Full Guide)

 The hilt of the weapon of a katana can either be round or square with rounded corners.
 It should be about ½” thick and usually made of contrasting wood on a wooden katana.
 Many are carved or have designs carved and cut in relief on a scroll saw.

 To make the handle itself, start with a piece of wood resawn to ½” thick.
 That provides a handle that’s 1” thick.
-The handle’s height should be about ¼” more than the width of the whole real sword and blade, and its set at an overall length of about ½” longer than the real sword and tang.
+The handle’s height should be about ¼” more than the width of the whole real sword and blade, and it should set at an overall length of about ½” longer than the real sword and tang.

 There are two different ways of making the handle on a wooden katana, specifically in dealing with the diamond pattern common for the handle of katanas.
 One is to insert diamond-shaped pieces into the material of the handle.

 While this is possible, the people I’ve seen do this have used CNC tools to cut out the diamond inlays and the hole in the handle where the inlays are to be installed.
-As I don’t have access to such equipment, I’ve decided using the traditional “Ito” wrap used on real katanas would be easier.
+As I don’t have the skills or access to such equipment, I’ve decided using the traditional “Ito” wrap used on real katanas would be easier.

 With the groove for the knife handle routed out of the sword handle material, cut out the knife and sword handle halves and check them for fit.